Computing the bound of an Ore polynomial. Applications to factorization: A criterion of irreducibility

 We can compute a solution $y$, expressed by its coordinates $(y_1, \dots, y_r)$ in the basis $\{ \overline{u}_1, \dots, \overline{u}_r \}$.
 From this, we get the idempotent $e = ya$ and, henceforth, $1-e$.

 A system of generators of $(1-e)A(1-e)$ as a vector space over $K_f$ is $\{ (1-e)\overline{u}_1(1-e), \dots, (1-e)\overline{u}_r(1-e) \}$.
 Hence, we can compute a basis of $(1-e)A(1-e)$ from this set of generators (e.g. selecting a linearly independent subset) and then compute the structure constants corresponding to such a basis.
-This is linear algebra over $K_f$, and it should not be a problem.
-In general, the problem is to decide whether $(1-e)A(1-e)$ is a skew field (or equivalently, if it does not contain zero-divisors).
-This is a hard problem from the computational point of view, see \cite{Ronyai:1987}.
+As we have shown, all of this is linear algebra over $K_f$, so it can be done in polynomial time. \end{proof}